VicPopescu/Vit/README.md

 - Socket.io (Client)

 ## Running the application

+### First time run:
+**Option 1:**
 - Download the solution
+- Go to project folder
+- Run `Vit Install.bat` file to download & install all dependencies (this will take a while)
+- After all done, close the current terminal and go to the next step: `"Not first time run"`

+**Option 2:**
+- Download the solution
-- Open the terminal in the project folder
+- Open terminal and navigate to project folder

-Then type:
-- `npm install`
+- Type `npm install` to download & install all dependencies (this will take a while)
+- After all done, close the current terminal and go to the next step: `"Not first time run"`

+### Not first time run:

+**Option 1:**
+In the project folder:
+- Run `Vit Start.bat` file
+    *Note: This will start the server and try to open chrome browser to localhost:4400, the application page*

+**Option 2:**
+In the project folder:
-- `nodemon`
+- open the terminal and type `nodemon`
-- access the page at `http://localhost:4400/` in your browser
+- open your browser and access the page at `http://localhost:4400/`

-- type anything into login form, it will prompt you to register automatically
+### ***Important Note: Type any credentials into login form, it will prompt you to register automatically***

 # Features
 A list of the widgets and what can they do.